 When you’re just starting out, you definitely want to do market research.
 But how do you do do it on a small – or no – budget?

-The bonus is that doing market research allows you to connect with potential clients who may be interested in what you have to offer!
+As a bonus, doing market research allows you to connect with potential clients who may be interested in what you have to offer!

 Market research questions for coaches